Aiven-Open/klaw-docs/CONTRIBUTING.md

 #### 2. Use the "imperative mood" in the first line

-"Imperative mood" means you form a sentence as if you were giving a command.
-You can image your commit message completing the sentence _"If applied, this commit will... 'do your change'"_.
+"Imperative mood" means forming sentences as commands.
+Imagine your commit message as: "If applied, this commit will... 'do your change'".

 ⛔ **️Don't**
 `fix: Removed the newline that caused a linting error`